 Prepare an in-depth analysis of the following case studies during the semester.
 The guidelines are:

 - Answer all the questions listed below for each case.

 - The ‘answers’ to the questions are best formulated by reviewing the case and reviewing the relevant reading materials.

-- The questions are worded to help you apply the reading.
-Don’t fall into the trap of thinking you can stay within the terminology of the case.
-The best analysis will abstract the case content by applying the reading materials to draw broader insights.
+- The questions are worded to help you apply the readings to the case, so don’t limit yourself to the case’s terminology and perspective.
+The best analysis will abstract the case content by applying the reading materials to draw broader lessons about the material.

 IT at Cirque du Soleil